WulfgarW/homeassistant-pycupra/README.md

 The integration options can be changed after setup by clicking on the "CONFIGURE" text on the integration.
 The options available are:

-* **Poll frequency** The interval (in seconds) that the servers are polled for updated data(1000 Requests per day limitation by VWGROUP. so min 120 seconds).
+* **Poll frequency** The interval (in seconds) that the servers are polled for updated data(1000 Requests per day limitation by VWGROUP. so min 120 seconds, but better 600 or 900 seconds).

 * **S-PIN** The S-PIN for the vehicle.
 This is optional and is only needed for certain vehicle requests/actions (auxiliary heater, lock etc).